Seahawks coaching staff joined by three coaches from NFL fellowship program

 Veteran DLs to return next week

-OTAs are voluntary and the Seahawks have a few veterans who are sitting out right now to reduce the wear and tear on their bodies in the offseason.
+OTAs are voluntary, and the Seahawks have a few veterans who are sitting out right now to reduce the wear and tear on their bodies in the offseason.

 That includes a few of the team’s key defensive line players such as Al Woods, Quinton Jefferson, Shelby Harris and Poona Ford, none of whom were on the field Tuesday (though Ford was in attendance).
 Edge rusher Alton Robinson has also not been seen during the OTAs open to the media.